 Can Parrots Eat Bugs?

 Parrots can eat bugs.
 In fact, bugs serve as a valuable source of protein, vitamins, and minerals for a parrot’s diet in the wild.
-Since these birds are omnivores, their digestive system will not be harmed by bugs.
+Since parrots are omnivores, their digestive system will not be harmed by eating bugs.
 Parrots eat various kinds of meat and process the heavier proteins without stomach upset, insects included.

 Since parrots are mostly from tropical regions, it’s rarely hard for them to find their main sources of food, such as: